Cloudxtreme/ShibeChat-Bot/README.md

 ---

 ### bot.connect(username:String, password:String, fn:Function)
-Connects to DogeChat and logs in using the supplied credentials.
+Connects to ShibeChat and logs in using the supplied credentials.
 Will callback on `fn` once successfully logged in.

     bot.connect("awesomebot", "mypassword", function() {
 	    // Successfully logged in!